Paralepetopsis ferrugivora

-Paralepetopsis ferrugivora is a species of sea snail, a true limpet, a marine gastropod mollusk in the family Neolepetopsidae, one of the families of true limpets.
+Paralepetopsis ferrugivora is a species of sea snail, a true limpet, a marine gastropod mollusc in the family Neolepetopsidae, one of the families of true limpets.

 Description

 The largest reported specimen was 9.2 mm in diameter.

 Habitat

 The species is normally found in deep-sea hydrothermal vents and seeps.
 They have been found in the Mid-Atlantic Ridge.
 They can survive in water from 2.52–4.96 degrees Celsius, and at depths from 1,620–3,500 feet.